 The issues UNFPA is addressing including SRH and CSE are challenging due to cultural and religious sensitivities and political considerations.
 The issues can be more effectively addressed if there is enhanced national ownership and commitment to move them forward.
 The next CP should focus on enhancing this ownership through high level multi-stakeholder policy dialogue involving all the key actors including political and religious leaders.
 It should also strengthen its engagement with high level political actors including Parliament, and use innovative approaches for enhanced effectiveness of policy advocacy.
-One suggestion is to expose high level political actors and technical teams to international fora to share their best practices including the very good performance in the health sector, and learn from other countries struggling with the same issues, and which may be ahead in finding solutions.
+UNFPA should leverage on SSTC to exchange experiences and learning, especially on how countries are dealing with similar challenging cultural and social issues.
+Effort and resources should be provided to expose key high level political actors and technical to what other countries are doing and how they are coping with these issues.
+Sri Lanka should also share with other countries its experiences in areas it has achieved excellence, including the very good performance in the health sector.